nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   or [here](https://github.com/nus-cs2103-AY2122S1/tp/blob/master/docs/UserGuide.md#adding-a-student-add).

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Avengers can also browse the fourth menu on the top left (with the question symbol) to execute a general `help` command instead
+Avengers can also browse the fourth menu on the top left (with the question symbol) to execute a general `help` command instead.
 </div>

 #### Exiting the program : `exit`